8 Opportunities For Accredited Investors

 In hedge fund investing, investors pool large amounts of capital to invest in multiple alternative investments simultaneously.

-Hedge funds work as a safety net against losing too much money if one or more of the assets in the fund experience a dip or market correction by diversifying their capital over a broad range of offers.
+Hedge funds work as a safety net against losing too much money if one or more of the fund's assets experience a dip or market correction by diversifying their capital over a broad range of investments.

 The ideal investments are hedge funds with a track record of success.
 For instance, Bridgewater Associates, which controls nearly $800 billion in assets, AQR Capital Management, which manages $164 billion, and Blackrock Advisors are examples of powerhouse alternative investment businesses that have received trillions of dollars from accredited investors.
 Large investment banks like J.P.
 Morgan also offer hedge fund opportunities.